JWalshe86/Mickey-Mouse-Memory-Game/README.md

 ## Typography

- The font-family chosen was InspireTWDC, Helvetica, sans-serif.
-This was inspired by the [Disney Website](https://www.disney.co.uk/mickey-mouse)
+The Mouse Memoirs font was chosen as the name fit with the theme and the comic style font suited the fun theme of the game.

 ### Imagery